efarley-idx/rock-paper-scissors-dev-exercise/README.md

 **Boilerplate** This repo is set up with a pre generated _Angular 10_ application using _Angular Material (Purple/Amber Theme)_, _Flex Layout_, and _NgRx_, feel free to use these resources as needed.

-**Design** We have provided you with a simple design to follow and the necessary resources to implement it since we know that not everyone likes doing UX design.
-However, if you're inclined feel free to add your own flair to the design, or blow us away with something unique.
+**Design** We have provided you with a simple design to follow and the necessary resources to implement it since we know that not everyone likes doing UX design, don't worry about making it pixel perfect or anything.
+Also, If you're inclined feel free to add your own flair to the design, or blow us away with something unique and do your own design.

 Assets can be found in the directory `/src/app/assets/images`